 View this post on Instagram

-Soothing weekends with @classicfm1027 who else is a classical music devotee? 🎶🎶🎶 #menswear #malefashion #sustainablefashion #slowfashion #bespoke #suitup #suitporn #dapper #dandy #menwithclass #mensstyle #gentlemen #sartorial #pretoria #southafrica #mensfashion #fashion #tailoring #fashionisto #menstagram #style
+Tailoring to classical music makes the suits more dapper imo. 🎶🎶🎶 #menswear #malefashion #sustainablefashion #slowfashion #bespoke #suitup #suitporn #dapper #dandy #menwithclass #mensstyle #gentlemen #sartorial #pretoria #southafrica #mensfashion #fashion #tailoring #fashionisto #menstagram #style #handcrafted #craftmanship #bespoketailoring #ootdmen #tailor #fashionblogger

 And now, back to work!!